Recent Blog Post

 What Happens If You’ve Been In A Motorcycle Accident?

-If you or a family member was involved in a motorcycle accident, there are several steps that need to be taken to preserve your rights and maintain your ability to file a legal claim for personal injury.
+If you or a family member were involved in a motorcycle accident, several steps need to be taken to preserve your rights and maintain your ability to file a legal claim for personal injury.

 Call 911 to alert police about an accident that has occurred so a report can be filed.
-Also, if anyone involved in the accident appears injured or needs immediate medical attention, responders can ensure help is on the way.
-In the aftermath of a motorcycle accident, a police report can prove vital in efforts to recover damage to your bike, any medical bills, clothing, or other damages you have suffered.
+Also, if anyone appears injured or needs immediate medical attention, responders can ensure help is on the way.
+In the aftermath of a motorcycle accident, a police report can be vital evidence when trying to recover damage to your bike, any medical bills, clothing, or other damages you have suffered.

 After each person involved in an accident is safely off the road, you should make sure no one leaves before you get their contact information, including the name, phone number, address, insurance company, and license numbers of any drivers.

-Eyewitnesses to accidents can offer important information during the legal process.
-If possible, speak to anyone who saw what happened and ask them if you can record what they saw or if they will write down the events on paper.
-Ask if they would mind sharing their contact information in case any questions arise later on.
+Eyewitnesses can offer important information during the legal process.
+If possible, speak to anyone who saw what happened and ask if you can record what they saw or if they will write down the events on paper.
+Also, obtain their contact information in case any questions arise.

 Alert your insurance company to let them know an accident has occurred.
 This way, your insurer has all of the pertinent information.

-Who is Usually at Fault in a Motorcycle Accident?
+Who is Usually at Fault in a Michigan Motorcycle Accident?

-Motorcyclists are often blamed for accidents due to stereotypes, even if an auto driver is to blame for the crash.
+Motorcyclists are often blamed for accidents, even if an auto driver is to blame for the crash.
 In many cases, this is a fallacy.
 Motorcyclists are at high risk.
 Drivers of larger vehicles are often at fault because they do not see the rider of the motorcycle.
 Other driver errors include:

 • Distracted driving